-South Africa’s Department of Environmental Affairs is calling on the public to submit their written inputs or comment on the four Industry Waste Tyre Management Plans recently submitted to government for consideration.
+South Africa’s Department of Environmental Affairs is calling on the public to submit their written inputs or comments on the four Industry Waste Tyre Management Plans recently submitted to the government for consideration.

 Minister of Environmental Affairs, Dr Edna Molewa published a notice to consider four Industry Waste Tyre Management Plans in the Government Gazette on 07 May 2018.
 The plans were submitted by Tyre Waste Abatement & Minimisation Initiative of South Africa (TWAMISA), Evergreen Energy (Pty) Ltd, JPC Energy Systems and South African Tyre Reuse Company (SATRUCO).

 According to Molewa, the plans fall within the department’s broad policy direction to reduce the negative environmental impact associated with waste tyres by diverting them away from landfill and maximising the value extracted from waste tyres as a resource by encouraging re-use, recycling and waste to energy.